 For Joint Majors

-The thesis examining committee will be composed of three faculty members: one from the history department, one from the joint-major department, and one from outside both of the joint-major departments.
+- The thesis examining committee will be composed of three faculty members: one must come from the History Department and one from the joint-major department.
+The third generally comes from outside both of the joint- major departments.
 The examination will be oral and will cover the thesis.